We just got an email about getting stuck in the “listener trap”:

 “We had a conversation before about how it’s difficult for me to participate in our conversations, and that problem hasn’t improved since we last discussed it.
 Our friendship feels very one-sided and continuing to stay in a friendship like that is doing me more harm than good.”

 There is no need to be rude or disrespectful, but it’s also unnecessary to mince words or try and sugar-coat the issue.

 “I am afraid that if I start talking about myself, these friends would find me whiny and stop being friends with me.”

 David told me about a mindset that I like that simplifies the idea of mutual interests.
-He said: “I have the ambition to always talk about what the other person also finds interesting”.
-It’s not about NEVER being allowed to talk about anything else, but with that ambition you will come a long way.
+He said: “I have the ambition to talk about what the other person also finds interesting.”
+It’s not about NEVER being allowed to talk about anything else, it’s simply about making mutual interests your primary focus.

-For example, I have one friend I never talk psychology with (even if it’s a big part of my life), because I know he’s not interested in that.
-But, I also know he’s very interested in nutrition and health, so I might bring that up in a conversation with him.
+For example, I have one friend I rarely talk psychology with (even if it’s a big part of my life), because I know he’s not interested in that.
+But I also know he’s very interested in nutrition and health, so I might bring that up in a conversation with him.
 We can talk about it for hours sometimes.

 Then I have another friend who’s not really interested in nutrition, but he loves discussing philosophy and also deeper personal issues.
 So I talk more about that with him.

 With another friend, I talk more about politics, traveling and gaming.